Teófilo Gutiérrez: Trabzonspor

-On 13 January 2010, Junior sold Gutierrez to Turkish club Trabzonspor for $3 million.
-During his first season in Turkey, he found it difficult to adapt to the new country and style of play, which prevented him from being a regular on the starting eleven.
-He played 11 league games and didn't score any goals.
+On 13 January 2010, Junior sold Gutierrez to Süper Lig club Trabzonspor for $3 million.
+During his first season in Turkey, he found it difficult to adapt, which prevented him from being a regular on the starting eleven.
+He played 11 league games and did not score any goals.

-Gutierrez began to show progress with the start of his second season in Turkey, scoring a hat trick against Bursaspor during his team's 3–0 in the 2010 Turkish Super Cup victory and earning the man of the match award.
-He scored two goals during his Süper Lig debut against Ankaragücü and added two more in a 6–1 demolishing of Sivasspor on 13 September.
-He also scored his first UEFA Europa League goal against Liverpool on 26 August.
+Gutierrez joined the team's preseason late due to visa problems, but began the season on a high note, scoring a hat trick in the 2010 Turkish Super Cup and earning the man of the match award; these were his first goals with the club.
+In his Super Lig debut, he scored two goals against Ankaragücü, and added two more in a 6–1 victory over Sivasspor on 13 September.
+He also scored his first Europa League goal against Liverpool on 26 August.
 In October, he moved to his country without Trabzonspor's permission claiming to have some health problems.
-However, doctors did not find any health problems after check-ups, and Trabzonspor terminated his contract.
+However, doctors did not find any health problems after check-ups, and Trabzonspor terminated his contract later than month.